Sale is Ending soon!

 myjapanesegreentea

-Kait, a Canadian-based lifestyle blogger is an avid supporter of local tea and teacup shops.
-She collaborates with local shops that she could promote in her blogs.
+Kait, a Canadian-based lifestyle blogger, is an avid supporter of local tea and teacup shops.
+She collaborates with local shops that she can promote in her blogs.
 Her blog also has an online shop.
-Aside from teas, Kait also talks about lifestyle travel, food and beauty in her blog.
-She makes sure to keep your browsing easy breezy by category.
+Aside from tea, Kait also talks about lifestyle travel, food, and beauty in her blog.
+She makes sure to keep your browsing easy and breezy by category.

 My tea Vault (https://myteavault.com/)